American Academy of Pediatrics recommends universal masking in schools for everyone older than 2 - KTVZ

 One of the main interventions put forward by the AAP includes that all students over the age of 2 and all school staff should wear masks at school unless they have a medical or developmental condition that prohibits this.

+“This is why it’s important to use every tool in our toolkit to safeguard children from COVID-19.
+Universal masking is one of those tools, and has been proven effective in protecting people against other respiratory diseases, as well.
+It’s also the most effective strategy to create consistent messages and expectations among students without the added burden of needing to monitor everyone’s vaccination status.”

+The AAP “amplifies” the CDC’s other recommendations on ventilation, testing, quarantining, cleaning and disinfection, the pediatrics group said in its statement.

-Additionally, other actions recommended by AAP include that all eligible individuals get vaccinated; that adequate and timely testing resources are available; and that strategies that are developed can be revised and adapted depending on the situation in the community.
+The AAP also recommended that all eligible individuals get vaccinated; that adequate and timely testing resources are available; and that strategies that are developed can be revised and adapted depending on the situation in the community.

 “With the above principles in mind, the AAP strongly advocates that all policy considerations for school COVID-19 plans should start with a goal of keeping students safe and physically present in school,” the guidance says.
 “The importance of in-person learning is well-documented, and there is already evidence of the negative impacts on children because of school closures in 2020.”